PourquieLab/Zhu_etal_HOX_project/README.md

 - notebook 7.1.0

 The list of dependencies can be found in each notebook uploaded.

-We also provide processed AnnData .h5ad files to reproduce the figures.
+AnnData .h5ad files to reproduce the figures are available in Zenodo.